JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 The Commonwealth and each state have passed legislation authorising electronic transactions.

 This means that parties can use electronic methods to enter into contracts, unless their transaction or document is excluded by the statute.
 These exclusions differ depending on which jurisdiction applies to the contract.

 Generally, if your document needs to be witnessed (for example, a deed or power of attorney) then it cannot be signed electronically and must be signed in wet ink.
 The witness must be physically present (and it is debatable whether they can electronically sign the document).
-NSW, Victoria and Queensland are the exceptions here (see the changes above).
+NSW, Victoria, Queensland and Western Australia are the exceptions here (see the changes above).

 While the recent Federal determination extends to a company executing a deed electronically, until further judicial guidance is available, caution should be exercised to ensure that all formalities to validly form a deed are met.